lsst/verify/doc/metric-dev.rst

 ##########################

 *Metrics* are scalar quantities that can be measured and monitored.
-``validate_drp`` is designed to measure metrics from :lpm:`17`, the LSST Science Requirements document.
+For example, ``validate_drp`` is designed to measure metrics from :lpm:`17`, the LSST Science Requirements document.
-:lpm:`17`, for example, defines metrics that quantify photometric and astrometric measurement accuracy in the LSST Science Pipelines.
+:lpm:`17`, defines metrics that quantify photometric and astrometric measurement accuracy in the LSST Science Pipelines.

 Each metric can be accompanied by several *specification* levels.
 Specifications are thresholds of a metric that define success or give some indication of algorithm development progress.